nikitakot/nestjs-boilerplate/article/article-devto.md

 export class AppModule {}
 ```

-To easily access request and user objects from graphql context we can create decorators.
+To easily access request and user objects from the graphql context we can create decorators.

 **src/shared/decorators/decorators.ts**